This page is only for benefit complaints. To appeal a benefits decision, visit Appeal against a benefits decision.

-Your complaint will be acknowledged within two working days and answered within ten working days.
+Your complaint will be acknowledged within two working days following receipt and answered within ten working days following receipt.

 If your complaint can’t be answered within ten working days, the office manager will write to you to explain the delay and the expected date of reply.